uashraf1981/AWS/IAM-Cross-Account-Access/README.md

 3. When the user in the development account wants to switch to the production account, he can click switch account and provide the account ID of the production account and the role name and he will be able to login.

+You can modify the CrossAccountRemoteAccessGroup to add/remove users and so on.